 Funding Open access funding provided by Swiss Federal Institute of Technology Zurich.
-The authors declare that no funds, grants, or other support were received during the preparation of this manuscript.

 Data availability The data supporting the findings of this work can be openly accessed at www.github.com/haller-group/SSMLearn/tree/main/fastSSM.

 Declarations

 Competing interests The authors have no relevant financial or non-financial interests to disclose.